alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/38-gift-of-prophecy/38-gift-of-prophecy.md

 _Deut.
 13:1-4_ — True prophets always lead to obedience to God's will.

-_Jer.28:8,9_ — The prophecies of true prophets, when they are not conditional, always come to pass.
+_Jer.
+28:8,9_ — The prophecies of true prophets, when they are not conditional, always come to pass.

 _Isa.
 8:19,20_ — To the law and the testimony, if they speak not according to this word, there is no light in them.

-_Ezek.7:26_ — When they disobey the law, God removes the vision.
+_Ezek.
+7:26_ — When they disobey the law, God removes the vision.

 _1 Jn.
 4:1-3_ — True prophets place emphasis on the centrality of Jesus Christ.